 As deer and resident small game hunting seasons open this week, state officials say Louisiana hunters can access nearly 1.5 million acres of Louisiana Department of Wildlife and Fisheries-managed public hunting areas.

 Louisiana Rep. Patrick Williams (D-Shreveport) is trying to draw attention to the invasive aquatic weed giant salvinia that continues to clog many waterways in the state.
 He invited the inventor of the "WaterMower" to address the House Committee on Natural Resources and Environment during a May 8 hearing.
+Williams said his constituents want to see results that go beyond chemical sprays and weed eating weevils raised in university research labs.

 State wildlife and fisheries regulators have temporarily opened a section of beach along the Elmer's Island Refuge.